junxit/us-congress-bills-112/metadata.md

 - 2012-06-19 — Introduced in Senate
 - 2012-06-19 — Read twice and referred to the Committee on Foreign Relations. (text of measure as introduced: CR S4301-4302)
 - 2012-06-19 — Sponsor introductory remarks on measure.
 (CR S4301)
+- 2012-09-19 — Committee on Foreign Relations.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2012-11-13 — Committee on Foreign Relations.
+Reported by Senator Kerry with an amendment in the nature of a substitute and an amendment to the title.
+With written report No. 112-233.
+- 2012-11-13 — Committee on Foreign Relations.
+Reported by Senator Kerry with an amendment in the nature of a substitute and an amendment to the title.
+With written report No. 112-233.
+- 2012-11-13 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 538.